 The one and only official lodge of Sequoia National Park is the very comfy and well-appointed Wuksachi Lodge.
 Situated at 7,200 feet and spread between three buildings and the lodge, your family will have plenty of opportunities to spot wildlife on strolls around the grounds and to the dining room.

-Guest rooms range from standard rooms sleeping 4 in beds to superior rooms sleeping 6 in beds with two in a sitting room, which can be closed off with sliding doors (shown above).
+Guest rooms range from standard rooms sleeping 4 in beds to superior rooms.
+The latter of the two can sleep 6 in beds with two in a sitting room, which can be closed off with sliding doors (shown above).
 Wuksachi Lodge also hosts free family-friendly weekly activities, such as wildlife viewing clinics, flashlight hikes, astronomy talks, and more.
-You can read more about the Wuksachi Lodge in my review here.

 1 Great Place to Eat: The Peaks at Wuksachi Lodge